Brianstorm: Background and recording

 Prior to the single, there had been a great deal of media speculation questioning the band's ability to emulate their successes of 2006 and their debut album.
-The single marks a noticeable change in band's logo and cover art, with the "frenetic" cover art seeming to mirror the nature of the track.
+The single marks a noticeable change in the band's logo and cover art, with the "frenetic" cover art seeming to mirror the nature of the track.
 The track has no chorus, but features an "ascending guitar duel which sounds like a cross between "Telstar", Mogwai and the Monkeys' own "When the Sun Goes Down"."
 A feature of Arctic Monkeys songs in the past, Alex Turner's Sheffield-accent is again a feature, "singing over rough, relentless bass and surprisingly appropriate guitar triplets."

 When asked to say a little about the song's protagonist, Alex Turner replied, "I can't remember Brian now...
 I don't know if he were in my imagination or what... it's a blank spot in my brain...
 I think that's what he [Brian] wanted."
 He later explained in NME that Brian had been a guy that they had met backstage in the band's dressing room at a gig at Studio Coast "Ageha" in Tokyo, Japan, and that "When he left the room, we were a bit in awe of his presence.
 So we did a brainstorm for what he was like, drew a little picture and wrote things about him," while guitarist Jamie Cook added "He was right smooth, very LA.
 He just appeared with like a business card and like a round neck T-shirt and a tie loosely around it, I'd never seen that before.
 It felt like he was trying to get inside your mind.
 We were checking out his attire; it inspired us."